Wonikrobotics-git/allegro_hand_ros2_v5-3Finger/README.md

 - allegro_hand_controllers : Contain two main nodes for control the hand and urdf descriptions,meshes.
 	- node : Receive encoder data and compute torque using `computeDesiredTorque`.
-	- grasp : Apply various pre-defined grasps or customized poses.
+	- grasp : Apply various pre-defined grasps or customized poses based on CAN communication.
+   	- 485 : Apply various pre-defined grasps or customized poses based on RS-485 communication.
 - allegro_hand_driver : Main driver for sending and receiving data with the Allegro Hand.
+  	- CANAPI : Drivers for CAN communication.
+  	- rs485 : Drivers for RS-485 communication.
 - allegro_hand_keyboard : Node that sends the command to control Allegro Hand.
 All commands need to be pre-defined.
-- allegro_hand_moveit : Provide MOVEIT2 package for Allegro Hand V5.
+- allegro_hand_moveit : Provide MOVEIT2 package for Allegro Hand V5-3Finger.
 - allegro_hand_gui : Node that control the allegro hand with gui program.
 - bhand : Library files for the predefined grasps and actions., available on 64 bit versions.